masckmaster2007/clubette/README.md

 # trojan.win32.clubette
 trojan virus, not the waifu please end my life

+# READ THIS LINE OF TEXT OR DIE
+Yes I made this, but if you decide to use it maliciously, it's YOUR PROBLEM

 # Building this
 You'll need Bat2Exe to convert it into a full exe
 LINK: https://www.majorgeeks.com/files/details/bat_to_exe_converter.html